Block- and Text-Based Code

 Vidcode

-Cool coding tool tuned to teen girls' passions aids creativity
+Cool coding tool tuned to teens' passions aids creativity

 Treehouse